Skip to main content

 Get Jarvised.
 Come to a Supersuit Up workshop.
 Join the community.
 Read Your Two Futures for the stakes of the decision you are about to make.
 Then get to work.

 Uselessness is a function of literacy and infrastructure, not a property of a person.
-Build your ark first.
+Build your own system first.
 Then help the people you love build theirs.

 Our whole organization exists to help people get activated and empowered for service of humanity as fast as possible.
 That is the work.
-Every person we Jarvis adds one more vessel to the fleet.
-The fleet is the ark.
+Every person we Jarvis adds one more node to the network.
+The network is the response.

 A Note To Our Peers In The AI Field